manorama17/Student-Engagement-/Student Engagement README.md

 # Problem Statement

 Learn Data science is an e-learning platform specialized in offering high quality data science courses and tracks that would take you from a beginner to a qualified data scientist.
-365 data science is a relatively new platform with alot of strong competitors in the same industry.
+Learn Data Science is a relatively new platform with alot of strong competitors in the same industry.
 In this project I’m trying to reveal useful data-driven information that would increase the engagement on the platform using EDA and by creating a dashboard.

 # Questions